Get Free Airport Lounge Access from a Credit Card (2020)

 Like most other premium credit cards, the Amex Platinum (personal and business) comes with a Priority Pass membership.
 But it also provides access to a substantial number of additional lounges.

 - Centurion lounges.
 American Express has been building out their own set of “Centurion Lounges” at major airports.
 These lounges have nicer décor and better food than most of the domestic lounges that participate in the Priority Pass program.
 However, they are only located in a single terminal in a handful of airports: Charlotte, Dallas, Denver, Houston, JFK, Las Vegas, Los Angeles, Miami, Le Guardia, Philadelphia, Phoenix, San Francisco, Seattle, and Hong Kong.
 Additional lounges are planned for National (D.C.) and Heathrow.
-The Platinum card’s expanded lounge access is most interesting for people who live in those cities.
-Centurion Lounge access is only available while waiting for a connecting flight or within 3 hours of your original departure time of your initial flight.
+The Platinum card’s expanded lounge access (versus just a Priority Pass membership) is most interesting for people who live in those cities.
 Centurion Lounges.